a-aswath/ClusteringtoolforEDX_Anusha/README.md

-# Tool for semi automated segmentation using clustering with EDX
+# Tool for automated segmentation using clustering with EDX